 Geoffrey McGeachin’s Melbourne cop Charlie Berlin is also made of sturdy stuff.
 A WWII veteran, he’s seen his share of death and inhumanity in the war and at times it haunts him.
 He’s had a difficult time settling back into peacetime Australia, too.
 He’s had other sadness in his life as well, and we could understand it if he gave up completely.
 But as we see in The Diggers Rest Hotel, Blackwattle Creek and St. Kilda Blues, he doesn’t crumple up.
 He makes a real life for himself, complete with a wife Rebecca whom he loves, and two children whom he also loves deeply.
 Life has its bad moments for Charlie Berlin, but he gets back to the business of living.
 At the same time, he doesn’t deny some of the awfulness of what he’s seen and had to do.

 That’s a difficult balance to achieve, but when it works, the result can be a really memorable and even admirable character.
 I’ve only touched on a few examples.
 Over to you.

-*NOTE: The title of this post is a line from Michael David Rosenberg’s (AKA Passenger) Let Her Go.
+*NOTE: The title of this post is a line from the All-American Rejects’ Move Along.